161chihuahuas/kadence/tutorials/install.md

 ### Daemon

-This package exposes the program `kadence`.
+This package exposes the program `dusk`.
 To install, use the `--global` flag.

 ```
-npm install -g @deadcanaries/kadence
+npm install -g @deadcanaries/dusk
 ```

 ### Core Library